JamesBoer/Nfy/README.md

 ### Events with Boolean Return Values

-Notifications using function signatures with a Boolean return value have a special meaning with Nfy.
+Notifications using function signatures with a Boolean return value have a special meaning for Nfy.
 The ```Notifier``` class will call all registered observers until a function returns a true value, which signifies "I've handled this event, so you can stop processing the requests now."
-There may be cases where it only makes sense for one observer to recieve an event, after which all other observers should not be notified.
+There may be cases where it only makes sense for one observer to handle an event, after which all other observers should not be notified.

 Let's assume our ```INotify``` interface looked like this, with a Boolean return value on the ```OnEventX()``` function: